radeberyt/discord-customization/README.md

 ## EN

 - Install Node.JS (https://nodejs.org/en/)
-- Install discord.js package (write in cmd "npm install discord.js")
 - Download this repository
+- Go to 'main.js' directory
+- Open cmd
+- Write 'npm install'
 - Open "config.json" (in editor!)
 - Change all fields to your values
 - Run "main.js" using "node main" in cmd